 KFSHRC Strengthens Staff Development Through Strategic Mou With LEORON

-(MENAFN- EIN Presswire) EINPresswire / -- King Faisal Specialist Hospital and Research Centre (KFSHRC) has signed a memorandum of understanding with LEORON Institute to develop comprehensive professional training programs that empower clinical and administrative staff while enhancing their expertise across diverse healthcare and support specialties.
+(MENAFN- Mid-East Info) King Faisal Specialist Hospital and Research Centre (KFSHRC) has signed a memorandum of understanding with LEORON Institute to develop comprehensive professional training programs that empower clinical and administrative staff while enhancing their expertise across diverse healthcare and support specialties.
 The partnership will focus on designing and delivering jointly accredited training initiatives that meet the institution's evolving workforce needs.

-The memorandum was signed by Dr. Esam Albanyan, Chief Education and Training Officer, KFSHRC, and Мr Arben Jusufi, Chief Executive Officer at LEORON, during the Global Health Exhibition 2025.

-Under this memorandum, both organizations will implement joint training programs, develop advanced professional development curricula tailored to clinical and administrative sectors, exchange specialized expertise and knowledge, and leverage KFSHRC's world-class academic infrastructure.
-The partnership will also provide trainees with professional certifications and internationally recognized accreditations.

 Legal Disclaimer: